What is the Esperal alcohol implant?

 How much does the Esperal alcohol implant cost?

-The price of the Esperal alcohol implant at the Nasz Gabinet Addiction Treatment Clinic depends on the chosen package and the concentration of the Disulfiram medication.
+The price of the Esperal alcohol implant at Nasz Gabinet Addiction Treatment Clinic depends on the chosen package and the concentration of Disulfiram.

 Alcohol implant price list